Cooking with Ancient Grains

-Although a delicious addition to any St. Patrick’s day celebration, this easy, whole grain Irish soda bread can be baked any time of the year.
+Although a traditional menu item at any St. Patrick’s day celebration, this easy, whole grain soda bread should be baked any time of the year.
 No yeast, no kneading and no rising necessary so that means fresh baked bread in about 45 minutes.
 I often double the recipe so I have a loaf to eat…

 Happy New Year with Pork and Sauerkraut